Skew-Symmetric Elements of Rational Group Algebras: Background

-\begin{remark} For any ring $R$, let $R^{op}$ be the opposite ring, that is, the same additive group with reversed multiplication where $a^{op}$ stands for $a$ as an element of $R^{op}$.
-Involutions on $R$ are isomorphisms $\phi: R\rightarrow R^{op}$ of rings such that $\phi^2=1_R.$ For any ring $R$, the product $R\times R^{op}$ has an involution This product is called the \emph{hyperbolic ring} of $R$ and is denoted by $H(R).$ This involution is called the \emph{exchange involution}. \end{remark}
+\begin{defn} For any ring $R$, let $R^{op}$ be the opposite ring, that is, the same additive group with reversed multiplication where $a^{op}$ stands for $a$ as an element of $R^{op}$.
+Involutions on $R$ are isomorphisms $\phi: R\rightarrow R^{op}$ of rings such that $\phi^2=1_R.$ For any ring $R$, the product $R\times R^{op}$ has an involution This product is called the \emph{hyperbolic ring} of $R$ and is denoted by $H(R).$ This involution is called the \emph{exchange involution}. \end{defn}

-With notations and assumptions as in the second paragraph in the beginning of this section, the following is Proposition $2.14$ in \cite{KMRT}.
+The result below follows from Proposition $2.14$ and its proof in \cite{KMRT}.
+Some of the notations used are from definition \ref{hyperbolic ring} above.